Have you ever wondered why the charging speed of electric cars is often given in "x minutes from 0 - 80 %" and not "up to 100 %"?

 Different charging recommendations

 Well, on the one hand this of course allows the specification of much shorter charging times, - but it also has a technical reason.
 Due to their chemical properties, batteries lose some of their capacity over time.
-However, depending on how far and how much you charge the battery, this process can be intensified or slowed down.
+However, depending on how far and how hard you charge the battery, this process can be accelerated or slowed down.

 Maximum charging capacity in everyday life

 But how far should you charge the battery?
-Tesla recommends charging the battery to a maximum of 90% in everyday use and only using the full capacity if you actually need it for a longer trip.
-This guarantees the longest possible service life and also reduces the average charging time: due to the cell chemistry, the charging current drops rapidly above 80 % charge level, which means that the first 80 % is reached much faster than the remaining 20 %.
+Tesla recommends charging the battery to a maximum of 90% in everyday use and only using the full capacity if you actually need it for a longer journey.
+This guarantees the longest possible service life and also reduces the average charging time: Due to the cell chemistry, the charging current drops rapidly above 80% charge level, which means that the first 80% is reached much faster than the remaining 20%.

 Tips for charge management

-With this knowledge, it is helpful to be able to set a maximum everyday charge level in the charge management of a Tesla.
-By the way: If the vehicle is parked for a longer period of time, make sure the charge level is between 20 and 80 %, anything more will damage the battery.
+With this knowledge, it is helpful to be able to set a maximum everyday charge level in the charging management of a Tesla.
+By the way: If the vehicle is parked for a longer period of time, a charge level of between 20 and 80 % should be ensured; anything more will damage the battery.

 Charging speed and battery types

-What is relevant for the service life, on the other hand, is how strongly or how quickly you charge the battery.
-Fast charging stations such as B. Tesla Superchargers, some of which have several 100 kW charging capacity, are excellent when it comes to saving time.
-However, they are more harmful to the batteries, which prefer low power levels such as the 3 kW of a household socket.
-However, as this also has disadvantages (relatively high charging loss, safety problems, long on-board computer activity during charging, battery does not warm up properly), charging at a wallbox with 11-16 kW is the ideal compromise.
+What is relevant for the service life, on the other hand, is how strongly or quickly the battery is charged.
+Fast charging stations such as the Tesla Superchargers, some of which have a charging capacity of several 100 kW, are excellent when it comes to saving time.
+However, they are rather harmful for the batteries, which prefer low power such as the 3 kW of a household socket.
+However, as this also has disadvantages (relatively high charging loss, safety problems, long on-board computer activity during charging, battery does not get really warm), charging at a wallbox with 11-16 kW is the ideal compromise.

 Andreas Hermes